Apple Parental Controls (iPhones and Other Apple Devices)

 • When the setting is turned on, messages that appear to contain nudity will be blurred and users will be warned that the “photo may be sensitive”

-• Warning messages also provide ways to get help like leaving the conversation, blocking the contact, message someone they trust, etc. and “reassures the child that it’s ok if they don’t want to view the photo or continue the conversation” (Source: Apple)
+• Warning messages also provide ways to get help like leaving the conversation, blocking the contact, messaging someone they trust, etc., and “reassures the child that it’s ok if they don’t want to view the photo or continue the conversation” (Source: Apple)

 • If the user chooses to view or send the inappropriate image even after the warnings, Messages will confirm that they are sure they want to do so one more time